abhishek-vaish/CRM/README.md

-# CRM - Customer Releationship Management
+# CRM - Customer Releationship Management :computer:
 CRM is a Java based Web Application used to manage customer record for a specific organization.

-## Features
+## Features :fire:
 * Create new customer
 * Delete customer
 * Update Customer